RorGray/openldap-mailcow/README.md

 A python script periodically checks and creates new LDAP accounts and deactivates deleted ones with mailcow API.
 It also enables LDAP authentication in SOGo and dovecot.

+**Important Notes:**
-**Note:** For OpenLDAP, account activation status is determined by whether the account exists in the LDAP directory and matches the configured filter.
+- For OpenLDAP, account activation status is determined by whether the account exists in the LDAP directory and matches the configured filter.
 If you need to disable accounts, remove them from the LDAP directory or exclude them using LDAP filters.
+- **Mail domains must be created in Mailcow before users can be synced.** The script will automatically skip users whose domains don't exist and log a warning message.

 ## Usage

+### Prerequisites

+Before starting the LDAP sync:

+1. **Add mail domains in Mailcow**: Log into your Mailcow admin panel and add all domains that your LDAP users belong to (e.g., `example.com`, `company.org`).
+The sync will skip users whose domains don't exist.

+### Installation

 1. Create a `data/ldap` directory.
 SQLite database for synchronization will be stored there.
 2. Extend your `docker-compose.override.yml` with an additional container: